pulumi/tutorials/introduction_to_pulumi/aws_introduction_to_pulumi/lab-02/Create_Docker_Images.md

 backend = docker.Image("backend",
                         build=docker.DockerBuild(context="../app/backend"),
                         image_name=f"{backend_image_name}:{stack}",
-                        skip_push=True
+                        registry=registry_info
 )
 ```
-Run `pulumi up` and it should build your docker image If you run `docker images` you should see your image.
+Run `pulumi up` to build your docker image If you run `aws ecr list-images --repository-name my_repo` you should see your image.

 Let's review what's going on in the code.
 The Docker [Image](https://www.pulumi.com/docs/reference/pkg/docker/image/) resource takes the following for inputs"

 - name: a name for the Resource we are creating
 - build: the Docker build context, i.e., the path to the app
 - image_name: this is the qualified image name which can include a tag
-- skip_push: flag to push to a registry
+- registry: push to ECR registry

 Now that we've provisioned our first piece of infrastructure, let's add the other pieces of our application.